2023 Graduate Student Orientation

 Non-native English speakers holding graduate teaching assistantships are required by University policy to demonstrate English speaking proficiency in one of the following ways:

-- Bachelor's degree from US institution within the last two years
+• Bachelor's degree earned from a US institution within the last two years

 GTAs not meeting one of these requirements must take a speaking assessment prior to arrival to UMD, and may be required to take additional English language training.
 Speaking assessment is conducted online through the Center for Educational Innovation, and must be completed before you begin teaching.
-CEI has reserved August 2 as the assessment date for Duluth TAs.
+CEI has reserved August 1 especially for Duluth TAs, but you are strongly encouraged to schedule an assessment in the spring semester as soon as you have decided to accept a GTA offer.
 Use the link here to schedule a SETTA.
 Contact the Graduate Office ([email protected]) with any questions.

 Academics